iamciera/sister-of-pin1-material/complimentation/readme.md

 ### Additional Notes

-Of the 45 which did show PIN1::GFP presences, 22 did have a spiral phenotype, indicating that some *entire-2* plants do have a spiral phenotype.

 **How many *entire-2* plants display a spiral phenotype?**

-Of the 117 plants with PIN1::GFP presence, 14 plants did not have the spiral phenotype, indicating some of the plants were not rescued.
+Of the 117 plants with PIN1::GFP presence, 14 plants did not have the spiral phenotype.
+This could reflect either 1.)
+Time of measurement.
+Consistant spiral phyllotactic patterning doesn't not start until after ~ Leaf 4.
+All wild type plants are not scored as spiral early in development.
+2.)
+These plants were not fully rescued.

-PIN1::GFP presence could not rescue leaf shape phenotype fully.
+Leaf shape appears abbarent in e2/e2 plants with PIN1::GFP presence.
+Although leaf shape was not quanitified explicitly, it appears as though PIN1::GFP could not rescue leaf shape phenotype fully.